-- 6.6 For Emission Point AA-001, the permittee must submit semi-annual compliance reports.
-Each compliance report must cover the semiannual reporting period from January 1st through June 30th or the semi-annual reporting period from July 1st through December 31st.
-Each compliance report must be postmarked or delivered no later than July 31st or January 31st, whichever date is the first date following the end of the semi-annual reporting period.
-The compliance reports must contain the information described in paragraphs (a) through (g): - (a) Company name and address. - (b) Statement by a responsible official, with that official's name, title, and signature, certifying the accuracy of the content of the report.
+- 6.6 For Emission Point AA-001, the permittee shall submit a semi-annual compliance report in accordance with Condition 6.2 that contains the following information: - (a) The company name and address. - (b) A statement by a responsible official, with that official's name, title, and signature, certifying the accuracy of the content of the report. - (c) The date of report and beginning and ending dates of the reporting period. - (d) If the permittee had a malfunction during the reporting period, the report must include the number, duration, and a brief description for each type of malfunction that occurred during the reporting period and which caused or may have cause any applicable emission limitation to be exceeded.

-- (c) Date of report and beginning and ending dates of the reporting period. - (d) If the permittee had a malfunction during the reporting period, the compliance report must include the number, duration, and a brief description for each type of malfunction which occurred during the reporting period and which caused or may have cause any applicable emission limitation to be exceeded.
-The report must also include a description of actions taken by the permittee during a malfunction of an affected source to minimize emissions in accordance with Condition 4.2, including actions taken to correct a malfunction. - (e) If there are no deviations from any emission or operating limitations that apply, a statement that there were no deviations from the emission or operating limitations during the reporting period. - (f) If there were no periods during which the CPMS was out-of-control, as specified in 40 CFR 63.8(c)(7), a statement that there were no periods during which the CPMS was out-of-control during the reporting period. - (g) If the permittee had a deviation from any emission limitation or operating limitation during the reporting period, the information in 40 CFR 63.6650(d).
-If there were periods during which the CPMS was out-of-control, as specified in 40 CFR 63.8(c)(7), the information in 40 CFR 63.6650(e). - (h) If the permittee submits a compliance report pursuant to this permit condition along with, or as part of, the semi-annual monitoring report required by Condition 6.2 of this permit, and the compliance report includes all required information concerning deviations from any emission or operating limitation in Subpart ZZZZ, submission of the compliance report shall be deemed to satisfy any obligation to report the same deviations in the semiannual monitoring report.
-However, the submission of a compliance report shall not otherwise affect any obligation the permittee may have to report deviations from permit requirements to the MDEQ.
+The report must also include a description of actions taken by the permittee during a malfunction of an engine to minimize emissions in accordance with Condition 4.2, including actions taken to correct a malfunction.

+- (e) If there are no deviations from any emission or operating limitations that apply, a statement that there were no deviations from the emission or operating limitations during the reporting period. - (f) If there were no periods during which the CPMS was out-of-control, as specified in 40 CFR 63.8(c)(7) Subpart A, a statement that there were no periods during which the CPMS was out-of-control during the reporting period. - (g) If the permittee had a deviation from any emission limitation or operating limitation during the reporting period, the information in 40 CFR 63.6650(d), Subpart ZZZZ.
+If there were periods during which the CPMS was out-of-control as specified in 40 CFR 63.8(c)(7), Subpart A and the information specified in 40 CFR 63.6650(e), Subpart ZZZZ.

-(Ref.: 40 CFR 63.6650(a), (b)(3)-(5), (c), (e), (f), and Table 7; Subpart ZZZZ)
+(Ref.: 40 CFR 63.6650(a), (b)(3) - (5), (c), (e), (f), and Table 7; Subpart ZZZZ)

 6.7 For Emission Point AA-001, the permittee shall submit a report for any conducted performance test (see Condition 5.3) no later than sixty (60) days after completing the testing event.
-The report, at a minimum, shall include the information specified in Section 1.B.5 of this permit.
+The report shall, at a minimum, include the information specified in Section 1.B.5 of this permit.